hevnsnt/python3-multiprocessing-template/README.md

-# python3-multiprocessing-template
+# Python3 Multiprocessing, Argparse, and Version template

+## Description
 This is just an empty python3 multiprocessing, argparse and python version testing template.
 It is my main framework for multi-threaded applications.
+It is to make startign multiprocessing scripts easy and fun.

+It includes a lot of argparse examples that should cover pretty much whatever you are planning on doing.

+## Demo App
-This framework is very basic and is setup to read in a file and do work on each line.
+This contains a demo application that will read in a file and then do work on each line.
+Using the argparse examples given, if a argument --threads is not given, it will use all available CPU threads, which isnt always the best idea, but you do you...

+## Known Issues
 CTRL-C works great in Linux, not exactly sure what is going on with windows (any help here would be appreciated) but if you need to break the program in windows, use CTRL-Break.

+# Some background
 Map is a cool little function, and the key to easily injecting parallelism into your Python code.
 For those unfamiliar, map is something lifted from functional languages like Lisp.
 It is a function which maps another function over a sequence. e.g.

 This single statement handles everything we did in the seven line build_worker_pool function from example2.py.
 Namely, It creates a bunch of available workers, starts them up so that they’re ready to do some work, and stores all of them in variable so that they’re easily accessed.